Punxsutawney Shop 'n Save to be under new ownership

 “I take great pride in being the owner of this business for the last eight years that has served this community for over 40 years,” he said.
 “The employees have done an outstanding job in maintaining the store through some very challenging times.
 With the dedication, loyalty, and leadership of our management team, they have continued to serve the community by offering food and other products through a local store.”

-McAneny Brothers Inc. currently operates five retail locations in the region under the Hometown Market and Market Basket banners.
+McAneny Brothers Inc. currently operates five retail locations in the region under the Hometown Market and Market Basket banners, including the Brookville Hometown Market.

 “We are very excited to add the sixth location to our retail division,” said Bob Hasse, president of McAneny Brothers Inc. “We have been interested in establishing a store in Punxsutawney; it neighbors with our other retail grocery stores, and we are excited about the opportunity to continue to be a part of the community.”